tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 Before you re-learn the card, you have to
 [reset it](useful-anki-add-ons-for-japanese.html#reset-card-scheduling).

-There are several effective strategies to handle leeches.
+There are several effective strategies for dealing with leeches:

 * **Delete them**.
-  For the small minority of cards that just won't stick, it's best to just get rid of them.
+  For the small number of cards that just won't stick, it's best to just get rid of them.
   If you encounter the target word in your immersion often enough, you will eventually memorize it.